mnanchev/aws-cdk-typescript-highly-available-infra/README.md

-# Welcome to my first Cloud Development Kit project with CDK!
+# Welcome to my first Cloud Development Kit app with CDK in TypeScript!

 This is a simple application to deploy instances in autoscaling group behind a Load Balancer, which have access to Aurora MySQL database and a